 Travelers who require sticks or poles for mobility can bring them in but only with protective rubber tips over the ends.

-If you’re planning on visiting Machu Picchu for the first time, be sure to check out this guide for everything you need to know!
+If you’re planning to explore Machu Picchu for the first time, be sure to check out this guide for everything you need to know!

 Machu Picchu is on your Passport.